Paul513607/Java-Laboratory/Laboratory9/README9.md

 We write two tests, first one testing just the model with JPA, and the second one testing the EntityManagerCreator singleton and the repositories. <br /> <br />

 # Homework9
+Create all entity classes and repositories.
+Implement properly the one-to-many relationships. <br />
+Create a generic AbstractRepository using generics in order to simplify the creation of the repository classes.
+You may take a look at the CrudRepository interface from Spring Framework. <br />
+Insert, using JPA, a large number of cities in the database and log the execution time of your JPQL queries. <br />
+(+1p) Assume each city has a new property, its population.
+Use a constraint solver, such as Choco solver, OptaPlanner or ORTools, in order to find a set of cities having names that start with the same letter, the total sum of their population is between two given bounds and they are from different countries. <br /> <br />

+We create the entity classes and repositories for the Continent, Country and City classes. <br />
+We implement the one-to-many relationships by putting a list of sub-elements in the super-element, and an id of the super-element in the sub-elements. <br />
+We create AbstractRepository<T, ID> based on Spring's CrudRepository in which we define basic methods like findAll, save etc. Each of our repositories will extend this AbstractRepository. <br />
+We use a DatasetImporter to import a large number of continents, countries and cities from a dataset.
+The execution time of this operation was 1109.837651722s (seconds). <br />
+We use ChocoSolver's Model and Solver classes to define a model and solve the given problem.
+We initialize IntVars for city populations, first letters of name, and ids (with values from the array of cities).
+We call solver.solve() and print the first 10 solutions. <br /> <br />

 # Bonus9
+Implement properly the many-to-many sisterhood relationship. <br />
+Implement both the JDBC and JPA implementations and use an AbstractFactory in order to create the DAO objects (the repositories).
+The application will use JDBC or JPA depending on a parameter given in an initialization file. <br />
+You may also use an IoC container in order to inject the DAO implementations. <br /> <br />

+We implement the many-to-many sisterhood relationship of the city class, which creates a new table, citi_sister_relationship. <br />
+We implement the JDBC implementation as well.<br />
+The user can specify either 'jpa' or 'jdbc' at the command line in order for the AbstractFactory to initialize it's repositories with the right implementations. <br />
+We use spring's @Autowired annotation to do the dependency injection. <br /> <br />